sopra-fs23-group-29/sopra-fs23-group-29-server/README FINAL.md

 ## High-Level Components

 All communication is received by the [controllers](https://github.com/sopra-fs23-group-29/sopra-fs23-group-29-server/tree/main/src/main/java/ch/uzh/ifi/hase/soprafs23/game/controller) which handle all requests.
 The controllers delegate the message to the [services](https://github.com/sopra-fs23-group-29/sopra-fs23-group-29-server/tree/main/src/main/java/ch/uzh/ifi/hase/soprafs23/game/service) which handle all the game logic with the help of the [entity classes](https://github.com/sopra-fs23-group-29/sopra-fs23-group-29-server/tree/main/src/main/java/ch/uzh/ifi/hase/soprafs23/game/entity).
 The [questions](https://github.com/sopra-fs23-group-29/sopra-fs23-group-29-server/tree/main/src/main/java/ch/uzh/ifi/hase/soprafs23/game/controller) package handles all tasks regarding fetching country data and generating the questions needed to play the game.
-This package contains the connection to the restcountries API which is used to fetch country data.
+This package contains the connection to the restcountries API which is used to fetch country data (https://restcountries.com/).

 ## Launch & Deployment